What happens when a SPAC makes an acquisition? A cooling of the SPAC market in 2021 may be a good time to look at the full SPAC life cycle.

 Formation and IPO

 In the formation phase, a financial sponsor(s) assembles a management team and funds an equity stake or founders’ stock in the SPAC.
 The equity investment funds initial business operations to launch an IPO and identify an acquisition target.
 The founders’ stock often represents approximately 20% of the post-offering stock (though that ratio can vary).
-After selecting underwriters, the SPAC files a registration statement with the SEC to initiate the IPO.
+After selecting underwriters, the SPAC files a registration statement with the SEC to initiate the IPO allowing shares to be sold to investors.

-The SPAC begins its search for an acquisition target, which proceeds in similar ways to a traditional merger and acquisition process as the SPAC identifies and conducts due diligence on potential targets.
+Next, assuming the IPO went successfully, the SPAC now has funds to begin its search for an acquisition target, which proceeds in similar ways to a traditional merger and acquisition process as the SPAC identifies and conducts due diligence on potential targets.
 However, because shareholders can redeem shares, the sponsors must closely monitor cash to ensure sufficient funding to acquire the target and manage post-close operations.

-At this point, a so-called PIPE (“private investment in public equity” financing) may issue convertible debt, which converts to stock at the behest of the private investor, thereby diluting the equity of existing shareholders.
-The selection process ends with a definitive agreement between the SPAC and an acquisition target.
+At this point, a so-called PIPE (“private investment in public equity” financing) may issue convertible debt, which converts to stock at a fixed rate at the request of the private investor, thereby diluting the equity of existing shareholders.
+The goal is to have the selection process end with a definitive agreement between the SPAC and an acquisition target.
+If the SPAC is unable to find a suitable acquisition target, then it dissolves and returns money to investors on a pro-rata basis.

 At this point, the acquisition is complete, and the company must comply with all public company reporting obligations under the Securities Exchange Act of 1934 and subsequent legislation.
 The transition “is a significant one for any private company, requiring enhanced governance, controls, technology, and operating procedures,” according to CohnReznick.